AlexandriaDAO/core/src/lexigraph/lexigraph.md

 Blog View:
   - Switch from the table to show the markdown style blog with the NFTs inside.

-Should we have the published date, and last edited date?

 ### Future Possible Features

 - Shelf Appears In?
+YES
 - Allowed to edit others users' shelves?
+NO

 ## Design